Why You Should Incorporate Link Diversity in your SEO

 - You have less control over the article

 PBNs links are completely different from guest posts and niche edits.
-They are one of the most stigmatized tools in SEO and are generally not as beginner friendly as the other two types of links.
+They are one of the most stigmatized marketing tools in SEO and are generally not as beginner-friendly as the other two types of links.

-Although they have a bad reputation with some in the community, they are the most powerful type of backlink available.
+Although they have a bad reputation with some in the SEO industry, PBN links are the most powerful type of backlink available.
 They also can be completely safe when used properly and with diversification in mind.

-Out of the three, PBN links are the most unnatural to get – it’s just not natural to get a large amount of high-powered homepage links to your site.
-Unless you are using a PBN building service, they also take a lot more know-how to do properly and stay safe.
+Out of the three, PBN links are the most unnatural to get – it is just not natural to get a large amount of high-powered homepage links to your site.
+Unless you are using a PBN building service (that specializes in setting up high-powered PBN domains), they also take a lot more “SEO know-how” to create properly and stay safe.
+It is too risky to get involved with low-quality PBNs that are at risk of de-indexation by Google at any time.

 Other Forms of Diversification